heejungshim/mvBIMBAM/README.md

 ## User manual

-User manual is in the `mvBIMBAM/doc/` directory (last edited on 06/17/2014).
+User manual is in the `mvBIMBAM/doc/` directory.

 ## Bug reports